ElenaNovikova/React-MyReads/README.md

 React - My Reads: A Book Tracking App - Project nº7 for Udacity/Google FEND
 ## About this App
 (WORK IN PROGRESS)
+The [starter code](https://github.com/udacity/reactnd-project-myreads-starter) provided by [Udacity](https://github.com/udacity/) contains a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
+The task was to add interactivity, by refactoring the static code for the app.
 ## How to run the App
 For production build click [here](https://elenanovikova.github.io/React-MyReads/build) to open Live project.
 <br> **OR** <br>